 Heather Schiffke, MATCM

-A lifelong interest in botanical medicine led Heather to study acupuncture and Traditional Chinese Medicine at Yo San University in Los Angeles.
-After graduating with her Master’s degree in 2001, she simultaneously went into private practice and also worked as the Assistant Academic Dean at Yo San.
+A lifelong interest in botanical medicine led Heather to study acupuncture and traditional Chinese medicine at Yo San University in Los Angeles.
+After graduating with her master’s degree in 2001, she simultaneously went into private practice and also worked as the assistant academic dean at Yo San.

-Heather’s relocation to the Pacific Northwest in 2004 and an interest in research led her to the Helfgott Research Institute.
+Heather’s relocation to the Pacific Northwest in 2004 and an interest in research led her to NCNM's Helfgott Research Institute.
 Since then she has managed several research studies, including NIH-funded, company-sponsored and pilot research.
 Her previous projects include studies on the use of an anti-inflammatory diet for diabetes and inflammation, the use of magnets for carpal tunnel syndrome, the effect of a cruciferous vegetable supplement on estrogen metabolism and skin resistence at acupuncture points.